PennyLaneAI/pennylane-lightning/README.rst

     PL_BACKEND="lightning_qubit" python scripts/configure_pyproject_toml.py
     SKIP_COMPILATION=True pip install -e . --config-settings editable_mode=compat

 Note that `cutensornet-cu12` is a requirement for Lightning-Tensor, and is installed by ``pip`` separately.
-Then the ``CUQUANTUM_SDK`` environment variable can be set to enable discovery during installation:
+After `cutensornet-cu12` is installed, the ``CUQUANTUM_SDK`` environment variable should be set to enable discovery during installation:

 .. code-block:: bash